zhenghaibo1008/samples/springmvc-sample/readme.md

-# Code First
+# Spring MVC

-It's the sample of code-first
+It's sample of spring mvc

-You can write microservice without swagger contract.

 ## How to run sample